Paper vs Plastic Evidence Bags: Forensic Chain of Custody Guide(2026)

 • Maximum Breathability: Paper is naturally porous, allowing trapped moisture to escape.
 This makes paper bags strictly mandatory for wet biological evidence like bloody clothing, damp plant matter, or fresh DNA swabs.

-• Prevention of DNA Degradation: Because they allow airflow, paper bags prevent the growth of mold and bacterial putrefaction, which would otherwise destroy delicate biological samples before they reach the lab.
+• Prevention of DNA Degradation: Because they allow airflow, paper bags prevent the growth of mold and bacterial putrefaction.
+Trapped moisture destroys delicate biological profiles before the sample ever reaches the lab.

 • Integrated Tamper-Evidence: Paper bags can be securely sealed using specialized tamper-evident security tape.
 If a thief tries to peel the tape, it will permanently tear the top layer of the Kraft paper, leaving undeniable evidence of tampering.